OpusMag/what-cmd/README.md

 # Search for hotkeys
 what-cmd -hotkeys

-# Use custom configuration
+# Use your custom configuration file defined in the what-cmd directory
 what-cmd -config=/path/to/config.json
 ```

 ## Security & Safety

 When designing what-cmd, security was the top priority.
 However, it's crucial to understand that adding system discovery was complex and initially caused an infinite loop with cascading resource consumption on Windows.
 Therefore, it's **VERY IMPORTANT** that you are careful with system discovery for this tool.
-If you don't need system discovery, run what-cmd in safe mode.
+If you don't need system discovery, run what-cmd in the default safe mode.

 **What-cmd offers four distinct security modes:**